NCERT Class 12 Biology Chapter 5 Notes Principles of Inheritance and Variation

 (i)

-When a factor (allele) expresses itself in the presence or absence of its dominant factor called dominance.
+When a factor (allele) expresses itself in the presence or absence of its dominant factor, it is called dominance.

-It can only express itself in the absence of or its recessive factor allele.
+It can only express itself in the absence of or in the presence of its recessive factor allele.

 (ii)

-It forms a complete functional enzyme that perfectly expresses it.
+It forms a complete functional enzyme that perfectly expresses itself.

 2. Law of Segregation:

-NCERT class 12 Biology chapter 5 notes you will also study that in gamete formation traits segregate (separate) from each other and produce different kinds of gametes.
+In gamete formation, traits segregate (separate) from each other and produce different kinds of gametes.
 Homozygous gametes produce similar kinds of gametes, whereas heterozygous gametes produce different kinds of gametes with different traits.

 • It is a post-Mendelian discovery.
 The phenomenon of incomplete dominance occurs when neither of the two alleles is dominant, so the hybrid expression is a fine mixture or intermediate expression between the two alleles.

 • In snapdragon (Mirabilis jalapa), there are two types of pure breeding plants, red-flowered and white-flowered.
 On crossing the two, F1 plants possess pink flowers.
-On selfing them, F2 generation has 1red: 2 pink: 1white.
+On selfing them, the F2 generation has 1 red: 2 pink: 1white.
 The pink flower is due to incomplete dominance.

 Principles of Inheritance and Variation class 12 Notes Biology

-• Notes for class 12 Biology chapter 5 will make you aware that It is the phenomenon of two alleles lacking a dominance-recessive relationships and both expressing themselves in the organism.
+• It is the phenomenon of two alleles lacking a dominance-recessive relationship and both expressing themselves in the organism.

-• Human beings, ABO blood grouping are controlled by gene I. The gene has three alleles IA, IB and i.
-Any person contains any two of three allele IA, IB are dominant over i.
+• Human beings, ABO blood grouping is controlled by gene I. The gene has three alleles: IA, IB, and i.
+Any person contains any two of the three alleles IA, IB, which are dominant over i.

 Incomplete Dominance